geeknite/geeknite.github.io/_posts/2013-01-14-garmin-edge-500-vs-edge-510-review-why-should-stay-with-edge-500.md

 title:  "Garmin Edge 500 vs Edge 520 review comparison.
 Should I stay with the Edge 500?"
 date:   2013-01-14 17:00:00 +0200
 tags: mtb garmin review gps
+description: "Garmin Edge 500 vs. Edge 510 Review: Stick with Edge 500 - A comparative analysis highlighting why sticking with the Garmin Edge 500 model is recommended."
+last_modified_at: '2023-07-06T00:00:00+01:00'
 ---